Inspirational conversations with creators about architecture, art, design, entrepreneurship, fashion, film, music, and pop culture.

 “Resilience, grit, and stubbornness are the secret sauce to keep going”

 Bankrupt at 16.
 Thrown out of college at 18.
 Joined Saatchi and Saatchi at 21.
-Had a ball.
 Left advertising to go back to Wales.
 Started Howies in 1995.
 Sold it to Timberland.
-Left.
 Started The Do Lectures, which was voted one of the top 10 ideas festivals globally by the Guardian.
-And in 2012 started a company making jeans called The Hiut Denim Co in his hometown of Cardigan.
+Started a company making jeans called The Hiut Denim Co in his hometown of Cardigan.
 A town that used to have Britain’s biggest jeans factory.
 Its purpose is to get 400 people their jobs back.
 As of today, it now employs 24 people.

 “Fight for the art against the tensions that counter it”

 From Johnny Marr's Art Director to being part of the curation team that organized and realized True Faith - an exhibition of the artistic legacy and influence of Joy Division and New Order exhibit at the Manchester Art Gallery and Manchester International Festival in 2017.
-Spearheaded various pop culture archives including the archives of Factory Records, Tony Wilson and Rob Gretton, and his current work on Derek Jarman’s archive for Art Fund UK.
+Spearheaded various pop culture archives, including the archives of Factory Records, Tony Wilson, Rob Gretton, and Derek Jarman's archive for Art Fund UK.

 “A positive mind makes better decisions”

 From high profile commercials and films to being Johnny Marr's co-producer.
 Melanie Isaac, Priya Panda and Benjamin Schoos' co-writer and producer.
 Mixing music for multiple up and coming bands, to being an acclaimed independent artist.

 “The purpose of a photography assignment is to capture the essence of the subject and make it memorable”